Last Updated | November 17, 2023

 - Cerner has a support team committed to helping users understand its technical solutions and answer all their queries to ensure the best customer support.

-- Cerner makes customer support even better by offering eService through its portal that is available 24/7.
+- Cerner makes customer support even better by offering eService through its portal which is available 24/7.

 - For the in-house implementation of the system, Cerner provides training to the existing staff to give them technical know-how.